MY DEBUT FULL LENGTH COLLECTION OF POETRY, WE SHED OUR SKIN LIKE DYNAMITE, IS FORTHCOMING WITH GUERNICA EDITIONS MAY 2020!

 Every copy is hand numbered and stitched by yours truly.

-Forthcoming: Creative non-fiction piece, "I cannot write this softly" in filling station
+filling Station Issue 73, Creative non-fiction piece: "I cannot write this softly" (available for purchase here)

 Touch the Donkey, 4 poems, July 2019